-- Areas you aren’t in very frequently.
+- Spaces you don’t visit very frequently.

-- Rooms with hot and cold spots.
+- Areas with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Costly electric heat from baseboards, wall heaters or radiators.

-- Pricey central heat, either as a result of high fuel prices or reduced efficiency.
+- Costly central heat, either due to high fuel costs or reduced efficiency.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older homes that don’t have ductwork because of radiator or baseboard heat.

-Our Specialists Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs

 From helping you select the best model to expertly installing it, our pros at Titan Heating & Air Conditioning can take care of all your mini-split installation needs.
 Reach us at 541-286-6617 today to learn how a mini-split system can make your home more comfortable and to request your free estimate!